Updated on 2023-03-07 GMT+08:00

 The storage class of a bucket can only be manually changed.

-Figure 1 Bucket storage class transition rules
+Figure 1 Bucket storage class change rules

 • Changing the storage class of a bucket does not change the storage classes of existing objects in the bucket.
 The storage class of an object uploaded later will inherit the new storage class of the bucket by default.
 You can also configure lifecycle rules to change storage classes of objects in a batch.